 Whoever’s listening out there, I appreciate you.

-So imagine you’re a teenager doing teenager things and one day you’re arrested for a murder you didn’t commit and end up on death row.
-Or you’re an IRS tax attorney and one weird night you watch your wife and dog vanish before your eyes in the living room.
-Or you’re a CIA operator and in a post mission debrief you’re told to ignore a sex trafficking ring.
-But you don’t.
+So imagine you’re a teenager doing teenager things and one day you’re arrested for a triple homicide and end up on death row, despite being innocent.
+Or you’re working for the IRS and one strange night you’re woken up to sight of your wife and dog disappearing in your living room, “poof!”
+Or on the other side of death of your beloved spouse your son’s announces he hates his penis and wants a sex change.
 Stuff like that.